• Skip to primary navigation

 What’s a Brand?

-If we think about the brand identity, we realise it is an outward expression reflecting the inward values held by the consumer.
+If we think about brand identity, we could say it is an outward expression reflecting the inward values held by the consumer.

 Knowing those values, aligning yourself with the consumer and communicating your business philosophy forms the brand.

-Although design is essential, branding is not necessarily a logo, pantone colour or pixel width.
+Although design is essential, branding is not necessarily a logo, pantone colour or website style.

 Design serves the brand, not the other way around.